About Hemp, Cannabidiol, and the Products

 While these products are legal in many countries, we do not ship outside the U.S. due to too many past orders not making it to their intended recipients.
 So, we simply do not ship outside the U.S.

-These products using extracts from hemp and not marijuana, ARE legal in all 50 states.
+The products using extracts from hemp and not marijuana ARE legal in all 50 states at the time of this writing.
 All the products we sell on this website ARE legal in all 50 states, since marijuana is not used in the making of any of them.

 The recently legalized Cannabis Oils and Cannabis CBD Oils that states are beginning to permit are different from the products we sell.
 The CBD is molecularly the same exact CBD.
 However, the newly legalized Cannabis Oils you’re hearing about are extracted from marijuana, and, as such, fall under all the legal ramifications of state and federal laws.
 The CBD from Hemp products we sell are not from marijuana and therefore, are not under the same laws and restrictions that the marijuana CBD products are.
 But, again, at the molecular level, CBD is CBD and there is no difference.
 But, in the eyes of the laws, CBD from marijuana is a controlled substance.
 CBD from Hemp is not.
 Crazy laws.

 There is traces of THC in most every CBD Hemp Product sold on the market, albeit a very negligible amount.
 The extremely low amount is why people don’t get “high” using these products.
 But, since there IS THC present, the test results will depend on the parameters of the test.

 If the test parameters are set for any level of THC above absolute zero, then, yes, most likely a positive test will result.
 However, tests for absolute zero are very uncommon, and usually, the threshold is set at some point above zero to minimize too many false positives.
 In these tests where the pass/fail level is set above zero, it is highly unlikely to return a positive.